openharmony/docs/en/application-dev/media/video-encoding.md

 2. Create an encoder instance.

    You can create an encoder by name or MIME type.
+In the code snippet below, the following variables are used:

+   - videoEnc: pointer to the video encoder instance.
+   - capability: pointer to the codec capability instance.
+   - OH_AVCODEC_MIMETYPE_VIDEO_AVC: name of an AVC-format video stream.

    ```c++
    // To create an encoder by MIME type, call OH_VideoEncoder_CreateByMime.
 The system creates the most appropriate encoder based on the MIME type.